sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Learn and apply basic accessibility practices in React apps

 **Practice Assignments:**
     - Build a simple counter app using state and props.
     - Create a form with validation using controlled components.
     - Implement navigation between two pages using React Router.
     - Render a list of items with unique keys and add conditional rendering for empty states.
     - Add PropTypes or TypeScript to a component for type checking.
     - Fetch data from a public API and display it in a list, showing loading and error states.
     - Refactor a class component to a functional component using hooks.
     - Use Context API to manage theme (light/dark) across the app.
     - Style a component using both CSS modules and a CSS-in-JS library.
     - Write a custom hook for toggling a boolean value.
     - Add accessibility features (aria-labels, keyboard navigation) to your form.
+    - Build a simple Redux-powered counter or todo app (actions, reducers, store, connect to React components).

 ## Section 3: Advanced Track